euroklicenka/euroklicenka/Manuály/Project Setup Guide.md

 >❗ Alternatively you can open pubspec.yaml from project root and click "pub get" on the top right.

-# 4. Run on a real device
+# 4. Test on a real device

 This section explains how to test the project on a real device.